 8270 N. Tamiami Trail,

-The Trail Drive-In opened in May of 1949.
+The Trail Drive-In opened on April 28, 1949 with Eddie Albert in The Dude Goes West".
 It was built by Hugh Thomas and Mose L. Waller of Waller & Thomas Amusements.
 Both men were from Lenoir, TN.
 They also built and operated the Siesta Drive-In in 1952.
 In March of 1953, Mose L. Waller & Hugh Thomas were indicted for failing to pay Federal Admission Taxes from the Trail Drive-In.
 They were sentenced to 6-months in federal prison and required to pay $5,000 in fines.
 Their jail time was suspended if the fine was paid within two years.

 On February 1, 1955, the Trail Drive-In was sold to Jack Hunt and Raymond Carsky, who were from Chicago.
 Between the two men thay had 26 years in the movie theatre operation business.
 In July of 1956, Waller and Thomas Amusements were ordered to pay $17,000 to seven motion picture companies.
 This charge was for allegedly reporting ticket sales that were lower than they actually were at the Trail Drive-In when they operated it.